I like Minolta (the brand)

-I like Minolta. (the brand) I don’t love Minolta. (the brand) They do have some classics, and the lenses, (Rokkor), are better than good.
+I don’t love Minolta. (the brand) They do have some classics, and the lenses, (Rokkor), are better than good.
 In fact, my first camera ever was a Minolta X-370.
 And the Minolta X-700 and the Minolta XG-2 are exceptionally great manual cameras with great glass.
 And very cheap these days.
 Ren Hang used an X-700, and his work was tremendous.
 But the Minolta CLE, originally done in conjunction with Leica, is another dog in the race altogether.

 Minolta CLE – Still a Best

 OK.
 First, there is no “best” camera.
 But in a world that demands naming ‘bests’ and ‘worsts’, Leica has a mystique that has almost become a universal mantra.
 However, like it or not, Minolta and Leica made a deal with the devil when they joined forces on the Leica CL and Minolta CLE.
 But what became glaringly apparent was the Minolta was better than the Leica.
 With Leica embarrassed by those developments, they cut bait and ran.
 Some even say the Minolta was blowing away the Leica M series of cameras.
+However,….trying to get one repaired is basically an insurmountable task.
+Probably because parts would be scarce, if available at all.

 The Minolta CLE was released in 1980.
 This was an ‘M’ mount camera.
 It took Minolta Rokker, Leica, Voigtlander, Zeiss,…and any other M mount glass.
 It worked seamlessly with all.
 Now for all the Lecaphiles up in arms and yelling at their monitors, Leica actually first made a deal with Minolta back in the 70’s.
 The agreement was to share ideas, technologies and sometimes manufacture stuff for each other.
 Leica even produced the shutter used in the Minolta XE-7, which with only minor tweaks, became the Leica R3 SLR.